rauner/blog/content/post/assistant/index.md

 # Crafting a Multilingual, Item and Content Aware Assistant with Rust and ChatGPT
 In the rapidly evolving world of e-commerce, providing personalized and efficient customer support is paramount. buycycle has taken a significant leap forward by developing a multilingual, item and content aware assistant.
 This assistant is not just a chatbot; it's a sophisticated tool built with the safety and performance of Rust, and the cutting-edge language understanding capabilities of OpenAI's ChatGPT.
+## Simplified Frontend Development with Rust and htmx
+The development of the assistant's frontend was greatly simplified by the use of Rust and Axum, along with htmx.
+Rust's safety and performance, combined with Axum's modularity, provided a strong foundation for building a robust backend. htmx's ability to handle dynamic content updates made creating a responsive and interactive user interface a breeze.
+This synergy allowed us to focus on delivering a product that not only performs well but is also straightforward and enjoyable for our users to interact with.
 ## The Power of Rust
 Rust is a game-changer for building reliable and efficient software.
 It offers memory safety guarantees, which means fewer crashes and security vulnerabilities.
 Its performance is on par with C++, making it ideal for high-load services like an online assistant.
 Rust's powerful concurrency model allows our assistant to handle multiple user queries simultaneously without a hitch.
 ## Integration with ChatGPT